nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Editing a Contact, Task or Deadline while all Contact, Task or Deadline are being shown

    1. Prerequisites: List all Contacts, Tasks or Deadlines using the `list_contact` or `list_task` command.
 There should be at least one contact or task.
    2. Test case: `edit_contact 1 n/Alex Yeoh p/98765432
       Expected: First Contact is edited to have the name "Alex Yeoh" and phone number "98765432".
 Details of the edited Contact shown in the status message.
    3. Test case: `edit_contact 0 n/Alex Yeoh p/98765432`<br>
       Expected: No Contact is edited.
 Error details shown in the status message.
 Status bar remains the same.
    4. Test case: `edit_task 1 n/Bar d/Foo dl/02-02-2022 2200`<br>
       Expected: First Task is edited to have the name "Bar", description "Foo" and deadline "02-02-2022 2200".
 Details of the edited Task shown in the status message.
    5. Test case: `edit_task 0 n/Bar d/Foo dl/02-02-2022 2200`<br>
       Expected: No Task is edited.
 Error details shown in the status message.
 Status bar remains the same.
    6. Other incorrect edit commands to try: `edit_contact` / `edit_task`, `edit_contact x ...` / `edit_task x ...`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Autocomplete

 1. type `li` then press `tab`<br>
-   Expected: Autocomplete the command based on the current command text, autocompleting it to list\_.
+   Expected: Autocomplete the command based on the current command text, autocompleting it to `list\_`.
 2. type `list_t` then press `tab`<br>
-   Expected: Autocomplete the command based on the current command text, autocompleting it to list_task.
+   Expected: Autocomplete the command based on the current command text, autocompleting it to `list_task`.

 ### Clearing all entries